nzifnab/budget/README.md

 10. Any funds remaining after complete distribution has been completed will be placed in `User#undistributed_funds`

 11. It skips all disabled accounts for distribution

+TODO:
+12. Should be able to select a date for the income distribution.